-Below are the basic criteria for a CGI U Commitment to Action, along with five steps that will get you started on developing your own commitment.
+CGI U Commitments to Action are made in one of five focus areas, and each is assigned a more specific commitment keyword.
+Below are the basic criteria for CGI U commitments, along with five steps that will get you started on developing your own commitment.
 The CGI U Commitments Map can also help to lead you through this process.

 New: Each commitment must be a new initiative for the individual or group making the commitment.
 If your commitment is an expansion of an existing effort, consider focusing on a different geographic area, working with new partners, or shifting the focus or scope of the initiative.